Asu-Ghi/Personal_Projects/MiniNet/README.md

 - Open MP support
 - C Types shared Python library

 ## Planned Work
 - Support for CNN and RNN layers
 - CUDA implementation for computationally heavier training tasks

+## Problems
+- Too 'javanic', cool down on the oop format.
+- Doesnt make best use of cpu buffer and cache
+- Not as efficient as id like